scrallex/riemann-pattern-evolution/README.md

 MIT License - See LICENSE file for details.

+## Contributing

+This research represents ongoing work in theoretical mathematics.
+While the core theoretical framework is established, there are many opportunities for extension and application.
+Researchers interested in contributing or building upon this work are welcome to do so under academic norms of citation and acknowledgment.

+## Support

+This research is conducted independently as part of ongoing mathematical investigation into fundamental patterns in nature.
+Those interested in supporting this research can find more information in the repository's GitHub Sponsors section.

 ## Acknowledgments

 Special thanks to the mathematics community for their ongoing work on the Riemann Hypothesis and prime number theory.
+Additional gratitude to researchers exploring orbital resonance patterns in natural systems, whose work helped inspire this new approach.